gmc-code/PC-microbit-micropython/docs/lessons/For_loops.rst

                     while True:
                         for character in string:
                             display.scroll(character)
-                            display.scroll("*")
+                            display.scroll('*')
                         sleep(300)

             .. tab-item:: Q2

-                Write a for-loop to scroll each digit in '8850' individually with a "-" between them.
+                Write a for-loop to scroll each digit in '8850' individually with a '-' between them.

                 .. code-block:: python